wenfanwu/wenfanwu.github.io/about.md

 # About me
-Hello, this is Wenfan Wu!
+Hi there, this is Wenfan Wu!
 <p>I am an amatuer programming enthusiast, a skillful ocean modeller, and a PhD candidate from the Ocean Unviersity of China.</p>
-<p>I'm currently studying the coastal dynamics in the Chinese adjacent waters with numerical models. </p>
+<p>I'm currently wokring on the ecosystem dynamics in the Chinese adjacent waters with numerical models. </p>

 <h3> Research Interest</h3>
   <li>Modelling on coastal hydrodynamic and biogeochemical processes</li>